shiftsystems/shift-mon/docs/Install.md

 ### User dictionary this is required
 * users is a dictonary of users and passwords for http basic auth for loki and victoriametrics that also gets pushed out to telegraf

-### TLS this is section is for SSL/TLS and the only rquired value is TLS email all other values are for certs that don't use letsencrypt with HTTP verification
+### This section is for SSL/TLS and the only required value is an email address all other values are for certs that don't use letsencrypt with HTTP verification
 * tls.email: email address to use for sending letsencrypt certificates
-* providers is the list of DNS providers that traefik can use to obtain certs via DNS verification and it is optional by default traefik will attempt to use http verification.
-See the [Traefik Docs](https://doc.traefik.io/traefik/https/acme/#providers) for what to list for auth values and the provider
+* providers the list of DNS providers that traefik can use to obtain certs via DNS verification, this is optional.
+By default traefik will attempt to use http verification.
+See the [Traefik Docs](https://doc.traefik.io/traefik/https/acme/#providers) for provider specific information
 * acme_url is a custom acme url to use if you want to use your own acme provider like zero SSL.
 The acme url must have a valid ssl certificate otherwise it will not obtain a cert

 ### Run the Playbook for the First Time and Updating